Martin Home Inspections

 Inspections

 The purpose of an inspection isn't just to find problems with the house; It's also about making sure that you don't buy something that will cost more than you think, or cause other headaches down the road.
-If you're planning on purchasing a brand-new home, then hiring a home inspector could save you thousands of dollars.
+If you're planning on purchasing a home, then hiring a home inspector could save you thousands of dollars.

 Radon